 The principal risks arising from the Company's financial instruments are credit risk, liquidity risk and interest rate risk.
-The board of the Company's holding company reviews and agrees policies for all companies in the Group managing each of these risks and they are summarised below.
-These policies have remained unchanged throughout the year and since the year end.
+The board of the Company's holding company reviews and agrees policies for all companies in the group managing each of these risks and they are summarised below.
+These policies have remained unchanged throughout the period and since the period end.